m1rp/11ty-blog/src/posts/half-hack.md

 ## Today I really wanted to write some Python.

-I can't really explain why but coding in Python always brings me a bit of joy.
+I can't explain why but coding in Python always brings me a bit of joy.

-I was talking with a coleague and the topic of RSS feeds came up.
+I was talking with a colleague and the topic of RSS feeds came up.
 I'd thought about coding a very basic RSS reader for a bit, but today I finally managed to get started.

-For now, the [repo is public](https://github.com/m1rp/feed-me-py) , and I hope I'll be able to findboth time and motivation to dig into it a bit more.
+For now, the [repo is public](https://github.com/m1rp/feed-me-py) , and I hope I'll be able to find both time and motivation to dig into it a bit more.
 I'm not entirely sure what I want to do with this.

-it's extremely basic at the moment but what the script does is:
+it's basic at the moment but what the script does is:
 - read some urls from a JSON file,
 - fetch the RSS/Atom feed for each url
 - for each feed only keep `title, content, url, updated date`,